Rolleston, Queensland: History

+First Nations

 Rolleston was built on Kanolu land.
+The Kanolu language group encompasses Rolleston.

-Wadja (also known as Wadjigu, Wadia, Wadjainngo, Mandalgu, and Wadjigun) is an Australian Aboriginal language in Central Queensland.
+Wadja is also an Australian Aboriginal language in Central Queensland.
 The language region includes the local government areas of the Aboriginal Shire of Woorabinda and Central Highlands Region, including the Blackdown Tablelands. the Comet River, and the Expedition Range, and the towns of Woorabinda, Springsure and Rolleston.

+European exploration

+Ludwig Leichhardt's 1844 expedition through the region marked the first entry of Europeans.
+Leichhardt named the area "Brown's Lagoon" after Harry Brown, an Indigenous Awabakal guide from Newcastle who was employed on the expedition.
+They found many huts built by the Kanolu around the lagoon indicating the vicinity was well populated.

+The township of Rolleston

-The town is named after Christopher Rolleston, a pastoralist who was involved in leasing a number of pastoral runs in the area in the 1860s.
+The township was first called Brown's Lagoon and then Brown Town before being named Rolleston after Christopher Rolleston, a pastoralist who was involved in leasing a number of pastoral runs in the area in the 1860s.

 Rolleston State School opened on 9 October 1871.

 Queensland's last legendary cattle thieves and bushrangers, the notorious Patrick and James Kenniff, frequently lived at Lethbridge Pocket, which is now within Carnarvon National Park.
 It was here on Easter Sunday, 30 March 1902, that they murdered Constable George Doyle and cattle station manager Albert Dahlke.

 All Saints Anglican Church was officially opened on Sunday 10 June 1934 by Bishop Fortescue Ash.

 Mining began at the Rollestone coal mine in October 2005 and is expected to last more than 20 years.